Efendo/LearnPy/README.md

 7. IntelliJ IDEA: with the python plugin its a good python IDE

 ## The basics
-the first thing ill teach you is print(). in python yoou dont need ; {} pyython use indentation istead of {} so yes indentation matters in Python. heres how to use print:
+the first thing ill teach you is print(). in python you dont need ; {} python use indentation instead of {} so yes indentation matters in Python. heres how to use print:
 ````
 print("Hello, Python!") # in programming "" or '' specifies that the data is a string